the-mikedavis/the-mkedavis.github.io/content/posts/german-string-optimizations-in-spellbook.md

 }
 ```

 `umbra_str_as_bytes` measures at around 0.69 ns/iter on my machine while `boxed_str_as_bytes` measures around 0.46 ns/iter.
 We would need to be converting to bytes very very often to notice the difference, and Spellbook doesn't ultimately convert that often.
-The benchmarks for Spellbook's `check` function don't change perceptibly from the change.
+The benchmarks for Spellbook's `check` function don't change perceptibly.

 Where we see the difference is in memory usage and heap interaction.
 Measuring heap allocations is not as straightforward in Rust as you might imagine if you're coming from garbage collected languages: garbage collectors need to track the heap to know when to clean up garbage so there's typically an interface to query heap information.
 Not so with Rust.
 [Measuring Memory Usage in Rust](https://rust-analyzer.github.io/blog/2020/12/04/measuring-memory-usage-in-rust.html) from the `rust-analyzer` blog points out a few options.
 Of them I'm partial to `valgrind`'s [DHAT](https://valgrind.org/docs/manual/dh-manual.html) tool since it's straightforward to use.